Jumana Ghunaimat: Career

-Ghunaimat started her career in 1996 in Al-Raiy newspaper in the advertising department, and then she took over the poverty pockets file.
-In 2006, she was offered a job in the Jordanian newspaper "Al-Sijel", in addition to her work in "Al-Raiy", with professors Mustafa Al-Hamarneh and George Hawatmeh.
+Ghunaimat started her career in 1996 in Al-Rai Newspaper in the advertising department, and then she took over the poverty pockets file.
+In 2006, she was offered a job in the Jordanian newspaper "Al-Sijel", in addition to her work in "Al-Rai", with professors Mustafa Al-Hamarneh and George Hawatmeh.
 Ghunaimat also supported women and poor citizens in Jordanian society.

-In 2008, she made the decision to leave Al-Raiy newspaper, and then moved to Al-Ghad newspaper at the end of 2008 as director of the economic page.
+In 2008, she made the decision to leave Al-Rai Newspaper, and then moved to Al-Ghad Newspaper at the end of 2008 as director of the economic page.
 She was then appointed editor-in-chief in 2012, by a decision of the publisher of Al-Ghad, the Jordanian businessman and investor Muhammad Alyan, to be the sixth editor-in-chief to occupy this position, which was launched in 2004.

 She is the first woman to receive the position of editor-in-chief of an Arab newspaper.
 Ghunaimat wrote for a number of websites, and worked as an economic analyst for a number of local and Arab visual media, including: Al Arabiya TV, Al Jazeera, Jordan TV, and Roya TV.

 She submitted several papers after leaving the ministry, especially regarding the coronavirus pandemic, where she spoke about media policies in light of the that pandemic.
 She continued to defend social media.

-On June 14, 2018, she was appointed as minister of media affairs in the government of Dr. Omar Razzaz, taking the constitutional oath before the Jordanian monarch at Al Husseiniya Palace in Amman.
+On June 14, 2018, she was appointed as Minister of State for Media Affairs in the government of Dr. Omar Razzaz, taking the constitutional oath before the Jordanian monarch at Al Husseiniya Palace in Amman.
 Until November 6, 2019 after Prime Minister Omar Razzaz's decision to carry out a cabinet reshuffle.